 - Relax in the hot springs of Hita and Yufuin

 How to Get There

-The largest active volcano in the country, Mt.
-Aso has a caldera with a circumference of about 120 kilometers.
+Mt.
+Aso is a mountain with one of the world's largest areas, measuring 18 kilometers from east to west and 25 kilometers from north to south.
 Walk up to the top and peer down into the steaming crater, which bubbles and froths with hot liquids and gas.

 Just a short distance from the top of Mt.
-Aso's main crater is Kusa Senrigahama, a lush, green meadow situated in a one-kilometer wide crater.
+Aso's main crater is Kusa Senrigahama, a lush, green meadow.
 Relax on the grass or take a horse ride.

 Two hours northeast of Mt.
 Aso is the quaint hot springs town of Yufuin.
 With four million visitors annually, locals have gone to great lengths to preserve the town's charms.
 In addition to relaxing in the hot springs, you can also visit the numerous museums and galleries.

 Walk down Yufuin's main street, Yunotsubo Kaido, to browse for local crafts like glassware and pottery, confectionaries and soy sauce.
 Consider spending the afternoon on a horse-drawn trolley exploring the surrounding country road, which weaves along the periphery of Mt.
 Yufu .

 Situated next to Yufuin Onsen and Tensoji Shrine is Lake Kinrin.
 The hot water welling up from the hot springs below creates a surreal mist across the surface, an otherworldly view that's particularly spectacular on winter mornings.

 From Yufuin Station, take the JR Kyudai Line to the nearby hot springs town of Hita.
 For a relaxing, luxurious journey, take the Yufuin no Mori limited express train that has wood interiors and buffet and salon cars.
 The idyllic views of the countryside make for a relaxing and peaceful ride.